-The recently renamed Home Technology Specialists of America (HTSA) recognized Bowers & Wilkins, Chief, Integra, Lutron, Sanus and Universal Remote Control as vendors of the year during International CES for their contributions and support during a challenging 2009.
+CES 2010 Las Vegas - The newly renamed Home Technology Specialists of America (HTSA) has recognized Bowers & Wilkins, Chief, Integra, Lutron, Sanus and Universal Remote Control as vendors of the year for their contributions and support during a challenging 2009.

 The recipients of the buying group's ninth annual vendor awards "represent the manufacturers, products and people who most significantly influenced HTSA businesses and the world of high-end consumer electronics in 2009," said group executive director Richard Glikes.